 Repeating the consonant sounds at the beginnings of nearby words, such as the “p” sound in the words “My puppy makes pizza” in the poem My Puppy Makes Pizza.
 See Alliteration and Assonance Lesson Plan.

 A word or phrase created by rearranging the letters of another word or phrase.
 For example, “notes” is an anagram of “stone.”
 See the poem Anna Graham for many more examples of anagrams.

 Repeating the vowel sounds in the stressed, or accented, syllables in nearby words.
-For example, in the phrase “flying kites” the repeated long “i” sound are assonant.
+For example, in the phrase “flying kites” the repeated long “i” sounds are assonant.
 See Alliteration and Assonance Lesson Plan.

 A poem in which the meaning is conveyed by the placement and design of the words on the page instead of, or in addition to, the usual arrangement of words.
 Also sometimes called a “shape poem” or “visual poem.”
 See How to Write a Concrete or “Shape” Poem.

 The repetition of consonant sounds within nearby words, especially the consonant sounds at the ends of words, as in “a stroke of luck” or “a bite to eat.”

 A rhyme where the stress is on the second-to-last syllable of the words, and the end sounds are the same, starting with the vowel of the stressed syllables.
 Some examples are batter / fatter, ocean / lotion, and camping / stamping.
 Double rhymes and triple rhymes are also called “feminine rhymes.”
 See How to Rhyme.